-If that happens, this entire spasm will have been enormously worthwhile and productive, and at the end of the day will have served investors and the public at large very, very well.
-Whether that will happen, we won't know for five years, but let's hope so.
+If that happens, this entire spasm will have been enormously worthwhile and productive, and at the end of the day will have served investors and the public at large very,

 Anyway, thank you for the invitation to be here, Ted.
 But as I said, we still will get back from you something for our being here.